-There are many subtle features to Google Maps waiting to be discovered.
+There are many subtle features of Google Maps waiting to be discovered.
 One such detail is the ability to see the elevation of your terrain.
-This information isn’t available for all locations, mainly just mountainous terrain, but it’s always good to get a sense of the altitude if you’re going hiking or sightseeing and share your location with others before you leave.
+This information isn’t available for all locations, mainly just mountainous terrain.
+Still, it’s always good to get a sense of the altitude if you’re going hiking or sightseeing and share your location with others before you leave.
 Here’s how to find elevation on Google Maps.

 Read more: How to create a custom map in Google Maps

 To see an elevation in Google Maps, select Layers and choose Terrain from the pop-up menu.
-Then, zoom in to see contour lines and elevation.
+Then, zoom in to see contour lines marked with the elevation.

 JUMP TO KEY SECTIONS

 How to find elevation on Google Maps web

 First, open Google Maps and find the elevation location you want to view by searching for it in the search bar or clicking on its pin.

 Second, click the Layers icon in the lower-left corner of the map.

 Select the Terrain icon, then select the toggle switch at the bottom of the map to turn on the elevation view.
 The button should be blue.